-- 1. From Grants to Contracts
+- From grants to contracts

-- 2. What is Tendering?
+- What is tendering?

-- 3. What is a Contract?
+- What is a contract?

-- 4. Is Tendering for You?
+- Is tendering for you?

-- 5. Finding Opportunities
+- Finding opportunities

-- 6. Evaluating Opportunities
+- Evaluating opportunities

-- 7. The Tender Process
+- The tender process

-- 8. Further Information
+- Further information

-Third sector organisations are increasingly seeking to diversify their income sources by incorporating strategies and techniques to achieve a sustainable funding base.
+Voluntary sector organisations are increasingly seeking to diversify their income sources by incorporating strategies and techniques to achieve a sustainable funding base.
 Tendering for the delivery of goods or services under the terms of a contract is one of many options that can be considered to generate income.

-This information sheet is intended to provide a brief overview of tendering and issues that third sector organisations should consider before deciding to tender.
+This resource is intended to provide a brief overview of tendering and issues that voluntary sector organisations should consider before deciding to tender.

-From Grants to Contracts
+From grants to contracts

 The funding environment in Wales has changed radically in recent years.

-There has been a strong drive towards increased public service delivery by third sector organisations but due to pressures on public sector budgets, many traditional grants for service delivery are now being offered as competitive tenders.
+There has been a strong drive towards increased public service delivery by voluntary sector organisations but due to pressures on public sector budgets, many traditional grants for service delivery are now being offered as competitive tenders.

-The public sector market offers a variety of opportunities for third sector organisations.
+The public sector market offers a variety of opportunities for voluntary sector organisations.
 Services delivered under contract might include: